QubitPi/management-blogs/docs/_posts/2022-11-02-infrastructure-as-code.md

 To receive HTTP requests, we need a way to listen to HTTP requests on a network port.
 For this purpose, we can write our own HTTP server or choose one from Ruby Toolbox.
-To keep it simple, let's use **WEBrick**, which is included in the standard Ruby library and doesn’t require any extra installation.
+To keep it simple, let's use **WEBrick**, which is included in the standard Ruby library and doesn't require any extra installation.

 ```ruby
 require 'webrick'